Isn’t that how you feel when someone says you have to start over. It can be heartbreaking.

 She had not only scheduled the farrier, but she also scheduled the vet.
 She had to call my farrier because her farrier refused to do Danny anymore since the last time he got kicked badly and said that Danny was too psycho for him to work with.

-My farrier, Greg, said that he thought I would be there and was surprised not to see me.
+My farrier, Scott, said that he thought I would be there and was surprised not to see me.
 But, he figured he was ok with Danny, as he knew his history and he had been able to pet Danny without incident the last time he was out.

 And I believe he would have been fine, except…the vet.

-Greg didn’t realize that they were going to drug Danny.
+Scott didn’t realize that they were going to drug Danny.
 The vet got there right after he pulled up and the vet proceeded to chase Danny around and around and around trying to catch him.